SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/Other/Timeline_component.md

       ![groups](~/user-guide/images/Example_Groups.png)<br/>*Data tab in DataMiner 10.4.1*

-   1. Drag the compatible data feed onto the component.
+   1. Drag a compatible data feed onto the component.

       All groups are now displayed in a gray column to the left of the timeline<!--RN 33694-->.
 The timeline items are displayed next to the group they are part of.